 Renal function and creatinine clearance is also relevant in DOACs users, and particularly in patients taking dabigatran which is excreted in 80% to 85% by the kidneys.
 This may increase the plasma concentrations of the drug leading to longer half-lives (88).
-Finally, there is a high inter-individual variability associated with dabigatran (3 to 7% of bioavailability), so this should bear in mind (94).
+Finally, there is a high inter-individual variability associated with dabigatran (3 to 7% of bioavailability), so this should borne in mind (94).

 Initial management of intracranial haemorrhage

 The initial step should focus on classical actions for stopping or at least minimizing the bleeding.
 This includes proceedings such as mechanical compression, rapid reduction of systolic blood pressure, surgical haemostasis, fluid replacement, the use of prohemostatic agents, blood product transfusion when appropriate; ensure an appropriate diuresis and other haemodynamic support (4, 25, 88, 95).
-Focusing on achieving an hemodynamic stability aggressive volume resuscitation using intravenous isotonic crystalloids such as 0.9% NaCl or Ringer’s lactate could be beneficial (96), whereas the use of antifibrinolytics (e.g. tranexamic acid, 1 g i.v., repeated every 6 h if needed) or desmopressin 0.3 mg/kg i.v. infusion (with a maximal dosing of 20 mg) may be considered (88) (97).
+Focusing on achieving an hemodynamic stability aggressive volume resuscitation using intravenous isotonic crystalloids such as 0.9% NaCl or Ringer’s lactate could be beneficial (96), whereas there are not enough data to support the use of antifibrinolytics (e.g. tranexamic acid), or desmopressin(88) (97).

 The second step is the reversal of anticoagulation by using specific agents.
 Different approaches should be taken according to the anticoagulant.
 Thus, for patients taking VKAs several options exist, including administration of vitamin K, four factor prothrombin complex concentrates (4F-PCCs), and fresh-frozen plasma.
 Vitamin K can be given orally, subcutaneously, or intravenously, but the administration of 5-10 mg intravenously showed the best results.
 However, this does not result in immediate correction of coagulopathy, and for patients with major bleeding, the administration of vitamin K must be accompanied by a repletion strategy.
-Ideally, this is achieved by 4F-PCCs which contain the vitamin K-dependent clotting factors (II, VII, IX and X) and protein C and S. 4F-PCCs are preferred to fresh-frozen plasma since contain approximately 25 (25 U/mL) the concentration of vitamin K-dependent factors as compared with plasma (1 U/mL) (4, 25, 95).
-In the particular case of vitamin K related-ICH with an INR ≥1.3, some data suggest that the combination of plasma and PCCs is associated with the lowest case fatality (98).
+Ideally, this is achieved by 4F-PCCs which contain the vitamin K-dependent clotting factors (II, VII, IX and X) and protein C and S. 4F-PCCs are preferred to fresh-frozen plasma since those contain approximately 25 (25 U/mL) the concentration of vitamin K-dependent factors as compared with plasma (1 U/mL) (4, 25, 95).
+In the particular case of vitamin K related-ICH with an INR ≥1.3, the combination of plasma and PCCs is associated with the lowest case fatality (98).
 However, this was tested in patients with 3F-PCCs (which is not available worldwide) plus low-dose fresh frozen plasma, and it would be interesting to compared the classic 4F-PCCs with higher-dose fresh frozen plasma group (99).